eugeny11/eugeny11/README.md

   ### <div align="center">I'm Eugeny, Junior Frontend Developer, studying and working remotely since 2020 </div>

-- ⌨️🖱️ Since 2012, I had experience as a content manager and web administrator in the field of e-commerce.
-In the process of professional growth, my skills have expanded to such functionality as contextual advertising, web design and layout of website templates, landing pages, banners and other design elements.
+- ⌨️ Since 2012, I have gained experience as a content manager and web administrator in the field of e-commerce.
+As I progressed professionally, my skills expanded to include contextual advertising, web design, and the creation of website templates, landing pages, banners, and other design elements.

-- 💻Since 2020, I decided to continue my development in the IT field, in the direction of Frontend development.
-Passed training in the specialty Frontend Developer on the Skillfactory platform, as well as in the educational center "Specialist" at the Moscow State Technical University.
-Bauman.
-At Skillfactory platform I got an experience during the project development, desolving such task as development of Kanboard apps and clientside app of firm, investigating cases of bikes theft.
+- 💻In 2020, I decided to further my development in the IT field, specifically in Frontend and WordPress development.
+I also chose to deepen my knowledge in the Frontend domain.
+I completed training as a Frontend Developer on the Skillfactory platform, as well as at the "Specialist" educational center at Moscow State Technical University, Bauman.
+During my time at Skillfactory, I gained experience through project development, tackling tasks such as creating Kanboard apps and client-side applications for firms, and investigating cases of bike theft.

-- 📖After this, during a six month I got a project work on platfrom Droog.
-I was involved in development of application for the selection of psychologists.
-Used such technologies as HTML and SCSS, framework React JS and Redux Toolkit for creating the store of application data.
-For async interaction with server used the technology of SAGAs, operations of sending and getting user data (requests, answers and comments for questionnaires, token for registration and sign-up), changing of application functionality due to user’s roles (client, psychologist, coordinator, etc.).
-After the half of year term of this project work is over, I'm continuting to searching the ways of my further evolving in a field of IT and Frontend development.
+- 📖Following this, I worked on a project for six months on the Droog platform, where I was involved in developing an application for selecting psychologists.
+I utilized technologies such as HTML and SCSS, the React JS framework, and Redux Toolkit for managing application data.
+For asynchronous interaction with the server, I used SAGAs, handling operations like sending and receiving user data (requests, answers, and comments for questionnaires, tokens for registration and sign-up), and modifying application functionality based on user roles (client, psychologist, coordinator, etc.).

+  -🖱️In 2022, I founded my own small firm in Serbia, specializing in website creation for small businesses.
+You can view examples of my work on this site: [Nemeton Webportals Examples](https://nemeton-webportals.co.rs/examples/).
+This is my main occupation now, and my GitHub profile serves to demonstrate my junior skills in Frontend development.

 <br/>